keviner1/FFMEF/README.md

 python train.py --config 3

+Then, the checkpoints and log file are saved in *output*.
 -------------------------------------------------
 **Test**

-The pretrained models are placed in *ckp*
+The pretrained models are placed in *ckp*.

 > MEF